theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.R3Connection.md

 ### <a id="ERPConnect_R3Connection_ToConnectionString"></a> ToConnectionString\(\)

-Generates a connection string based on the values of properties (ignores the <xref href="ERPConnect.R3Connection.ConnectionString" data-throw-if-not-resolved="false"></xref>
+Generates a connection string based on the values of properties (ignores the `ERPConnect.R3Connection.ConnectionString` property).
-property).

 ```csharp